AviatrixSystems/Docs/HowTos/aviatrix_account.rst

 ------------------------------------------------------

 After you go through the onboarding process and create the primary access account, you can create additional or secondary Aviatrix access accounts on the Controller.
-This will allow you to launch gateways and build connectivity across different AWS accounts.
+This allows you to launch gateways and build connectivity across different AWS accounts.

 To configure,